 Best places to go ice skating in London this winter

-There are few things that we’d willingly brace the cold for during winter in London.
+There are few things that we’d willingly brave the chill for during winter in London.
 But ice skating is one of them.
-From around October each year, pop-up ice rinks fill the city, decked out in fairy lights, hosting DJ takeovers and inviting folk to skate late into the night.
-So, dig out your warmest hats and scarves – soon, you’ll get to romantically glide (or awkwardly stumble) with your loved ones under the backdrop of landmarks like Somerset House, Battersea Power Station and Hampton Court Palace.
+From early November each year, ice rinks decked out towering Christmas trees and twinkly fairy lights start to fill London’s squares and courtyards, hosting everything from DJ takeovers and kids’ skating lessons to date nights and family outings over the festive period.
+Pretty soon you’ll get to pretend you’re in a festive London rom-com, as you romantically glide (or awkwardly stumble) with your loved ones under the backdrop of landmarks like Somerset House, Battersea Power Station and Hampton Court Palace.
 Keen to flaunt your best ice moves?
 Determined to skate at least one lap without clinging onto the wall for dear life?
 We recommend you book a spot at your chosen rink as early as you can.
-Here are some of the best rinks to soar across this winter.
-We’ll be topping up this list as more rinks for the 2025/26 season are confirmed.
+Here are the best rinks in London for the 2025/26 season.
 How much does it cost to go ice skating?
 The cost to skate at London’s various permanent and pop-up ice rinks varies quite significantly.
-So far, this year’s cheapest option is Queens Skate Dine and Bowl, where adult tickets are available from £8 (during off-peak hours).
-The most expensive adult ticket in 2024 was £26 for peak hours at Skate at Somerset House.
+So far, this year’s cheapest option is Queens Skate Dine and Bowl, where adult tickets are available from ÂŁ8 (during off-peak hours).
+The most expensive adult ticket in 2025 was ÂŁ28.50 for peak hours at Skate at Somerset House.
 For cheaper tickets, consider visiting at less popular times.
-RECOMMENDED: our ultimate guide to Christmas in London.
+London’s best places to go ice skating this winter: ⛞ Best for the biggest rink in town: Winter Wonderland, Hyde Park 💃 Best for ice dance parties: Somerset House, Aldwych đŸ›ïžÂ Best for so

 London events in December